bartkozal/hocus-pocus/docs/rwd.md

 $rwd-map: (
   'tablet': 768px 1200px,
   'desktop': 1201px
-);                        // helpers are generated based on this map
+);                        // helpers are based on this map
 ```

 Usage: